 In many of the places we work, solar pumping is more economical than other power sources.
 It is particularly good when grid power is unreliable, and where managing diesel generators is a headache.
-Advantages include:
+Advantages include that solar pumping can be fully automated; there is no fuel to manage; and it is economical across much of the world.

 Solar power is the preferred choice and the first option that all Oxfam projects should consider for off grid pumping.